NVIDIA-AI-IOT/jetson-stereo-depth/README.md

 - [x] Reference disparity pipeline with OpenCV CPU implementation
 - [x] Calibration notebooks to determine a) intrinsic parameters and lens distortion coeficients of cameras b) rectification map between two sensors
 - [x] Deployment code in C++
+- [ ] Assembly instructions for the hardware

 ## Getting started